 - Served on the Board of Directors for the Idaho Association of Counties and the Idaho Counties Risk Management Program (ICRMP)

-- Current member of the Board of Directors for Idaho Partners Against Domestic Violence.
+- Former member of the Board of Directors for Idaho Partners Against Domestic Violence.

 - Volunteers time with the Boy Scouts and coaches youth basketball

 Reported Idaho Supreme Court Cases:

 Coalition for Agricultures Future v Canyon County, 160 Idaho 142 (2016)

 Mr. Villegas focuses his legal practice on land use and zoning, employment law, real estate transactions, corporate governance, auto dealer law, auto franchise law, and real estate brokerage and licensee matters.
 Mr. Villegas also has a well-developed litigation practice including product liability, employment law, contract litigation, construction defect litigation, boundary disputes, and inverse condemnation.
 Mr. Villegas has represented clients in administrative proceedings before state agencies such as the Idaho Professional Engineers and Surveyors Board, Idaho Department of Labor, Idaho Real Estate Commission and Idaho Department of Transportation.

 Mr. Villegas graduated in 1995 from the University of Nevada Las Vegas with a Bachelor of Arts degree in Political Science and earned his law degree in 1998 from Gonzaga University School of Law.
 Prior to entering private practice, Mr. Villegas served as a judicial law clerk in both the Idaho Supreme Court and the Ada County District Court, Fourth Judicial District for the Honorable Justice Daniel T. Eismann.

 Mr. Villegas enjoys serving his community in many roles: